richardcheam/PHN-VeLO/README.md

-# Pareto HyperNetworks for dSprites
+# Pareto HyperNetworks with VeLO and LibMOON for dSprites

 ## Before running